-Routine should be comprised of material and skills that are relevant to game day (typically performed on the sidelines/court); choreography that represents a traditional Fight Song that teams perform at games and within the community.
-Characteristics of a Fight Song include motion work, crowd interaction and other traditional values.
+Routine should be comprised of visual effects that are relevant to game day (typically performed on the sidelines/ court); choreography that represents your schools traditional Fight Song that teams perform at games and within the community.
+Characteristics of a Fight Song include motion work, crowd interaction and other traditional engagement.
 This routine should have a clear finish before transitioning to the next section.